ThomasBittner1/KangarooDocumentation/kangaroo/docs/gettingStarted.md

 The new server should be on another disk.
 It could be a folder setup-ed with Smartdrive from *Dropbox*, *Box* or *GoogleDrive*.
 Or if you are working in a network, it can be a location on the network.

-!!! warning "Important"
+!!! warning "Careful with Smart Drives"
+    Smart Drives are trying to help you by keeping the file storage small - which makes the localizing unstable in some cases.
-    If you use Smart Drives, it's best to manually make the version folder (e.g. *v3*) **available offline** before localizing.
-Otherwise he might not grab *all* the content.
-That's because the Smart Drives are trying to help you by keeping the file storage small - which makes the localizing unstable in some cases.
+    Therefore If you use Smart Drives, it's best to manually make the version folder (e.g. *v3*) **available offline** before localizing.
+Otherwise he might not grab *all* the content without even telling you, and later you'll get confusing errors.
+    Or if you use *Box*, localizing might take a very long time without making it available offline first.
+    Dropbox has been the most stable one so far.
+Actually with DropBox we don't usually do *available offline* before localizing, unless we've just added the folder to *synch* the last minutes.

 If you don't have one yet, just create an empty folder again.